vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 one of the buttons, or a scroll bar, or a textfield etc. The `+ev_msg_target_id` field contains the id of that target UI widget.

-For an action event, this target id, will depend on whatever the user code decided it should be by use of the View class `:connect` method.
+For an action event, this target id, will depend on what the user code decided it should be by use of the View class `:connect` method.

 A negative target id, will be used for internal widget events, positive for the user action events.